Badsworth/pfml_scripts/api/massgov/pfml/api/services/mfa/README.md

 ### Errors updating Cognito
 If running locally, make sure your AWS credentials are up-to-date, and are being supplied to the Docker container correctly.

+### Errors updating SNS
+A user's number can only be opted back into SNS once every 30 days - if any exceptions related to throttling are shown, there is no need to run the script again or escalate.